Westminster (London, England) Collection on the London Blitz

-Series I. Company Promotional Materials, 1936, 1939-1941, 1943, constitutes the bulk of this collection.
-The materials consist of items such as pamphlets, posters, brochures, catalogs and blueprints sent to the City Engineer & Surveyor of Westminster from various British manufacturing companies.
+The Westminster (London, England) Collection on the London Blitz consists largely of promotional pamphlets, posters, brochures, catalogs, and designs sent to the City Engineer and Surveyor of Westminster from various British manufacturing companies.
 They advertise glass-related items adhering to the new Air Raid Precautions (ARP) requirements for war-time lighting and window installation.
 Specific objects marketed include tools to obscure light, portable electric lanterns with special glass, luminescent directional signs, traffic mirrors and special glass paint and sealer to render windows shatter proof.

 Conditions Governing Use